auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 # First impression of Azure AI Foundry's state of maturity and further thoughts
+Here I will share my first impression of the Azure AI Foundry platform and agent services after having tested it as described above.
 What worked well:

 - Very easy to get started.
 - Nice tutorials and documentation in addition to the extensive library of agent tools.
 - Intuitive UI setup in AI Foundry, you don't always need a tutorial to understand where you need to go,